camunda/camunda-platform/docker-compose/camunda-8.6/README.md

 ## Web Modeler Self-Managed

-> :information_source: Web Modeler Self-Managed is available to Camunda enterprise customers only.
+> :information_source: Web Modeler Self-Managed images with version <8.6.0-alpha2 are available to Camunda enterprise customers only.
+Follow the instructions in the root folder [README](../../README.md) to set up the environment for these versions.

-The Docker images for Web Modeler are available in a private registry.
-Enterprise customers either already have credentials to this registry, or they can request access to this registry through their CSM contact at Camunda.

-To run Camunda Platform with Web Modeler Self-Managed clone this repo and issue the following commands:
+Web Modeler can be run standalone with only Identity and Keycloak as dependencies.

+Issue the following commands to only start Web Modeler and its dependencies:

 ```
-$ docker login registry.camunda.cloud
-Username: your_username
-Password: ******
-Login Succeeded
-$ docker compose --profile web-modeler up -d
+docker compose --profile web-modeler-only up -d
 ```

 To tear down the whole environment run the following command

 ```
-$ docker compose --profile web-modeler down -v
+docker compose --profile web-modeler-only down -v
 ```

 If you want to delete everything (including any data you created).
 Alternatively, if you want to keep the data run:

 ```
-$ docker compose --profile web-modeler down
+docker compose --profile web-modeler-only down
 ```

 ### Login